Temporary Pacemaker in Lyme Carditis: Reversible Heart Block Case

 Temporary Pacemaker Removed Day 6

-The temporary pacemaker was removed on Day 6.
-By the second week, the EKG had returned to normal sinus rhythm.
-The man was discharged and instructed to complete 4 weeks of antibiotics.
+The pacemaker was removed on Day 6 after recovery of intrinsic conduction.
+By the second week, the patient had returned to normal sinus rhythm and completed antibiotic therapy without requiring a permanent device.

 Most Patients Don’t Remember Tick Bite